anordal/shellharden/how_to_do_things_safely_in_bash.md

 Example with `\v` as delimiter (note the second occurence):

-    IFS=$'\v' read -d '' -ra a < <(printf '%s\v' "$s")
+    IFS=$'\v' read -d '' -ra a < <(printf '%s\v' "$s") || true

 This avoids wildcard expansion, and it works no matter if the delimiter is `\n`.
 The second occurence of the delimiter preserves the last element if it's empty.
 For some reason, the `-d` option must come first, so putting the options together as `-rad ''`, which is tempting, doesn't work.
-Tested with bash 4.2, 4.3 and 4.4.
+Because read returns nonzero in this case, it must be guarded against errexit (`|| true`) if that is enabled.
+Tested with bash 4.0, 4.1, 4.2, 4.3 and 4.4.

 Alternatively, for bash 4.4: